stronnag/mwptools/src/samples/caltool/README.md

 ## Description

-`caltool` is a simple tool to for inav 6 point ACC calibration and mag calibraton
+`caltool` is a simple tool to for inav 6 point ACC calibration and mag calibration

 ## Features